Heed01/Heed01/README.md

-- 👋 Hi, I’m @Heed01
+- 👋 Hi, I’m Saheed
-- 👀 I’m interested in data analytic
-- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on this platform
+- 👀I am a Transitioning builder and industrial operations expert exploring data analytics.
+Passionate about turning real-world challenges into insights using Excel, Power BI, and Python
-- 📫 How to reach me alakasaheedayobami@yahoo.com
+- 📫 How to reach me alakasaheed13@gmail.com
 - 😄 Pronouns: Mr
 - ⚡ Fun fact: I'm not fun